Austintown Fitch names new head football coach

 Parker just completed his third season as running backs coach at Westminster College.

-He previously served as an assistant coach on the Fitch football coaching staff and teaches physical education at the high school.
+He previously served as freshman head football coach at Fitch football coaching staff and teaches physical education at the high school.

 During his playing career, Parker set numerous records, including career receptions (175), career receiving yards (2,141) and career receiving touchdowns (18).
 Parker also set single-season records in both receptions (71) and touchdown receptions (9).